yang0369/6Estates_Project_Interview_Data_CLS/README.md

 > All files generated during model training, including:
 >
-> 				- 📜config.json: contains all the trained weights/parameters
+> - 📜config.json: contains all the weights/parameters for the trained BERT model
 >
->    - 📜history.csv: contains the loss/accuracy during training and validation, used for plotting graph
+>    - 📜history.csv: contains the loss/accuracy during training and validation
 >    - 📜predicted.csv: contains all the predicted labels for test dataset
->    - 📜tf_model.h5: the trained model in .h5 format (not uploaded due to size limit)
+>    - 📜tf_model.h5: the trained model in .h5 format (not uploaded to Git due to size limit)
 >    - 📜info.log: records all the hyperparameters/parameters during training process
 >    - 📜training_logs: records all the training epochs, train/val accuracy and loss etc.

  ┣ 📂polyaxon

-> Dockerfiles for setting up the running environment for polyaxon experiment
+> Dockerfiles for setting up the running environment for Polyaxon experiment

 ┣ 📂scripts

-> A script to setup persistent data storage on polyaxon
+> A script to setup persistent data storage on Polyaxon

  ┣ 📂src

 > The source code folder, which contains the main python scripts for this project
-> - 📜config_6estate.yml: passing path and hyperparameters to the script, which makes the hyperparameter tuning easier
+> - 📜config_6estate.yml: config file with required paths and hyperparameters, which makes the hyperparameter tuning easier
-> - 📜datapipeline_6estate.py: the one-stop pipeline to run data cleaning, data preprocessing and model training, evaluation.
-Please refer to "User Guide" section on how to run this pipeline.
+> - 📜datapipeline_6estate.py: the one-stop pipeline to run data preprocessing and model training.
+Please refer to "User Guide" on how to run it.
-> - 📜experiment_6estate.py: this script is created for training BERT model on Polyaxon platform, the main reason why I trained model on Polyaxon compared to local machine is the super fast training speed.
-It takes only about 15 minutes by the GPU on Polyaxon!
+> - 📜experiment_6estate.py: the script for training BERT model on Polyaxon platform, the main reason why I trained model on Polyaxon compared to local machine is the super fast training speed.
+It takes less than 15 minutes by the GPU on Polyaxon!

 📜analysis.ipynb

 > The main analysis notebook, where a simple EDA was performed.
 Based on this notebook, we can know what kind of dataset out there, the basic statistics about the dataset, and also what data cleaning process should be applied.
-In addition, I have performed the Model result analysis on this notebook as well.
+>
+> The TF-IDF models was trained on this notebook.
+>
+> The last part is "BERT Model Result Analysis" - the analysis of BERT model's prediction result.

  📜conda.yml